 How to Create An Online Course

 Step 1: Define the Problem

-Creating an online course is just like starting a startup.
+Creating an online class is just like starting a startup.
 You must first find the right idea.
-But in order to do that you must first define the problem.
+But in order to do that, you must first define the problem.

 In order to understand this realm of online courses better, I decided to reach out to Ankur Nagpal for his expertise.
 As the founder and CEO of Teachable, he’s facilitated more than 39,000 courses built with his software, so I figured he might know a thing or two about how to create an online course.